 One-of-a-kind stores and boutiques are what you can expect to find in Downtown Palm Springs.
 The retail region is ideal for shopping for stylish gifts, your next favorite fashion statement and unique Palm Springs mementos to bring home.

-Notable stores in the area include the very fashionable Chico’s boutique, which sells lovely women’s clothing, jewelry and accessories as well as the ever-popular Johnny Was, which provides chic wardrobe selections and vintage-inspired looks to clientele.
-Shoppers can also head on over to Francesca's to find fabulous, flirty styles at very affordable prices.
+Notable stores in the area include the very fashionable Sunny Days, which sells lovely women’s clothing and accessories as well as the ever-popular Johnny Was, which provides chic wardrobe selections and vintage-inspired looks to clientele.

 Those interested in purchasing modern home décor should visit Thick As Thieves, the area’s beloved brick and mortar store that offers visitors a beautiful supply of handmade goods, gifts, clothing, oddities and unique finds.

 Also, nearby is the trendy West Elm Palm Springs, which showcases contemporary designs in bedding, furniture, room decor and dinnerware.
 Be sure to stop by the West Elm if you’re in the mood for major design and color inspiration as this place truly has it all!
-End your shopping experience in Downtown Palm Springs by bringing home a memorable keepsake or two at Find Your Feet Sock and Sandal Shop where you can find great pairs of standout socks for yourself and your whole crew.
+End your shopping experience in Downtown Palm Springs by bringing home a memorable keepsake or two at Destination PSP where you can find unique, originally designed Palm Springs home decor for yourself and your whole crew.